-FASB ASC Section 718-10-35 (Section 718-10-35) provides that an award granted for past or future employee services remains subject to the measurement and recognition provisions of Topic 718 for the entire existence of the award, unless the award is subsequently modified when the holder is no longer an employee.
-Section 718-10-35 provides that, solely for purposes of that Section, a modification does not include changes to former employees' outstanding award terms in connection with an equity restructuring provided (1) there is no increase to the awards' fair value, or the ratio of intrinsic value to exercise price is preserved (that is, the equity holder is "made whole"), or the modification is not done in contemplation of the restructuring, and (2) all equity holders are treated similarly.
+FASB ASC Section 718-10-35 (Section 718-10-35) provides that an award granted for past or future grantee services remains subject to the measurement and recognition provisions of Topic 718 for the entire existence of the award, unless the award is subsequently modified when the award is vested and the grantee is no longer providing goods or services.
+The only exception is in the rare instance a nonemployee award contains a convertible debt or equity feature.
+In that case, the award would be subject to other applicable accounting rules upon vesting.
+Section 718-10-35 provides that, solely for purposes of that Section, a modification does not include changes to grantees' outstanding award terms in connection with an equity restructuring provided (1) there is no increase to the awards' fair value, or the ratio of intrinsic value to exercise price is preserved (that is, the equity holder is "made whole"), or the modification is not done in contemplation of the restructuring, and (2) all equity holders are treated similarly.

-Section 718-10-35 further provides that a cash settlement feature of a stock option or SAR that can be exercised only upon the occurrence of a contingent event that is outside the employee's control (such as a change-incontrol or initial public offering) does not result in liability classification until it becomes probable the event will occur.
+Section 718-10-35 further provides that a cash settlement feature of a stock option or SAR that can be exercised only upon the occurrence of a contingent event that is outside the grantee's control (such as a change-in-control or initial public offering) does not result in liability classification until it becomes probable the event will occur.
 If and when a contingent event becomes probable of occurrence, the reclassification is accounted for as a modification from an equity to liability award.
 This guidance is consistent with required treatment for other equity awards, such as restricted stock and performance shares (or stock-settled share units).